 |Sexuality and Disability|

 |3.
 1.5 credits in approved electives at the 1000-level or above||1.5|

 |4.
 The remaining requirements of the major discipline(s) and degree must be satisfied.|

-- Courses used to fulfil Items 2 and 3 above must be from more than one discipline.
+- Courses used to fulfill Items 2 and 3 above must be from more than one discipline.

 - Other courses may be substituted for the credits specified in Items 2 and 3, when material on disability is central to the course.
-Such substitutions must be individually approved by the Institute of Interdisciplinary Studies (IIS).
+Such substitutions must be individually approved by the Pauline Jewett Institute of Women’s and Gender Studies.
 Students are encouraged to consult course descriptions of Special Topics courses.

 |APPROVED DISABILITY STUDIES ELECTIVES|

 |Note: access to these courses is not guaranteed, and may depend on space availability and the satisfaction of other requirements such as course prerequisites.|